 Never leave a space blank on your credit card receipt when you sign retail store receipts.
 If there is a blank for a tip, it’s a good idea for you to zero it out or line through it so that an unauthorized amount does not appear on your final bill.
 Make sure your statement matches the purchases you make.

-If you see that you might make an unusual purchase or series of purchases let your credit company know.
-Some situations where advance notice is helpful are international travel and exceptionally large purchases.
-This will prevent any concerns by the company over identity theft and can keep your card from becoming locked.
+If you see that you might make an unusual purchase or series of acquisitions, let your credit company know.
+Some situations where advance notice is helpful are international travel and substantial purchases.
+This will prevent any concerns from the company over identity theft and can keep your card from becoming locked.

 You should use some of your cards from time to time if you want to keep them.
 Credit card accounts that are not used will sometimes be closed down, as the issuers view them as unprofitable.
 Sometimes this is done without warning.
 Immediately pay off any charges that you make.